gorbatiiivan/OpenShutdownTimer/README.md

 # Portable mode

-Create a empty file with name "settings.ini" in main folder, and run the game.
+Create a empty file with name "settings.ini" in main folder, and run the app.

 Ex: